Antoinette Stockenberg, Author(2K)

 But the season is really about family, isn't it.
 The noise, the laughter, the fights, the hugs -- all the ups and downs of mixing it up with people you know so well, but who will always have the ability to ... well, surprise.
 I was thinking very much of family dynamics when I wrote KEEPSAKE, in which one man has the power to throw an entire family -- an entire town -- into a state of dread.
 Stonemason Quinn Leary is determined to clear his father's name of a murder he didn't commit, and he's willing to walk over anyone who tries to stop him.
 But Olivia Bennet, the town princess and a school rival when Quinn fled Keepsake with his fugitive father seventeen years earlier, is a grown woman now, and she's not afraid to cross her arms and say "Not so fast."
 Can you be soul mates and bitter enemies at the same time?
 You can if your loyalties are divided.
 This is a story of conflicting loyalties, and of second chances for happy ever afters.

-Oh, and about that Christmas village on my mantel: this year is a nod to the opening scene in KEEPSAKE in which Quinn arrives at the village green just in time for the Christmas tree lighting.
+I should add that the Christmas village arrangement on my 2011 mantel is a nod to the opening scene in KEEPSAKE in which Quinn arrives at the village green just in time for the Christmas tree lighting.
 I didn't have a little gazebo for my village, so I made one.
-(Total cost: fourteen cents.
-Sometimes it's the humblest objects that bring the sweetest pleasure.)
-Click on the Christmas button at the top of this page or on the village below to enter my Christmas site and see this year's mantel creation.
+Total cost: fourteen cents.
+Sometimes it's the humblest objects that bring the sweetest pleasure.

 Happy Holidays!